dsolstad/walkthrough-try2hack.nl/level13.md

 root@kali:~#
 ```

-There we have the file we are after and I know of a good tool to retrieve deleted files.
+There we have the file we are after. "ext3grep" is a good tool to retrieve deleted files.
 Download and install it with: `root@kali:~# apt-get install ext3grep`

 Then we run the command: `root@kali:~# ext3grep level13 --restore-all`